 - University of Wisconsin Stout: University of Wisconsin Stout is a part of the University of Wisconsin system, but is located in rural Menomonie, Wisconsin.
 Students have a large number of recreational options, with Lake Menomin nearby and Minneapolis just down the road.

-- Indiana University of Pennsylvania: Located in Indiana County, Pennsylvania, Indiana University of Pennsylvania offers the best of both worlds.
-Students enjoy a small-town atmosphere, and when the mood strikes, they can head for Pittsburgh's cultural centers, or Lake Erie's recreational opportunities.
+- Indiana University of Pennsylvania: Located in Indiana County, Pennsylvania, Indiana University of Pennsylvania offers students a small-town atmosphere and Lake Erie's recreational opportunities, but also Pittsburgh's lively cultural centers.

 - Longwood University: Longwood University is situated in the small town of Farmville, Virginia.
 Students enjoy the college town vibe.
 This school is within driving distance of the Blue Ridge Mountains, Richmond, and Virginia Beach.